yippee-fun/rubyschema/README.md

 If you find an issue with a schema, for example it says that something is invalid when it isn’t, please open an issue with an example.

 The schemas are written in JSON Schema version 7 (since that’s the version that YAML LSP supports).
 They are currently committed directly to the `dist` folder, which is deployed automatically to Cloudflare.

+## Why is it called RubySchema?

+I know it’s confusing.
+RubySchema provides JSON Schemas for YAML files. 🤯 The name reflects the purpose of providing schemas specifically for the Ruby community, where a lot of Ruby gems rely on YAML/JSON configuration files.
+There’s another project called [JSON Schema Store](https://www.schemastore.org) with a significantly wider scope.